Labor Relations

 Constructive labor and management relations are the foundation of good human resource management and, as such, are very important to Resolute Forest Products' business.
 Regular dialogue with union leaders, local union representatives and employees at all our operations ensures that these key stakeholders are kept informed and engaged.

-We are committed to the collective bargaining process and believe that considering the views of our employees and protecting their right to freedom of association are fundamental to our way of doing business.
+As stated in our Human Rights Policy, Resolute recognizes the right to association and collective bargaining, as well as the right to safe working conditions.
+We believe that considering the views of our employees and protecting their freedom of association is fundamental to doing business.
 We currently do not have any operations in countries where employees’ rights to exercise freedom of association or collective bargaining may be at significant risk.

 Collective Agreements

-Renewing expired or expiring collective agreements at pulp, paper and wood products operations is one of Resolute’s public commitments, ensuring our competitiveness as an employer while supporting our long-term viability.
+Our public commitments include renewing expired or expiring collective agreements at our pulp, paper and wood products operations.
+These agreements ensure our competitiveness as an employer while supporting our long-term viability.

 Resolute works diligently with employees and union leadership on the mutually beneficial renewal of collective agreements.
-In 2021, we renewed seven collective agreements covering 540 employees in Canada.
-We are also committed to renewing 20 collective agreements covering 1,160 employees at pulp and paper operations and 860 employees at wood products facilities in 2022.
+In 2022, we renewed 26 collective agreements covering 1,700 employees at seven of our Canadian pulp and paper mills and eight of our sawmills in Quebec.
+We are also committed to renewing three collective agreements covering approximately 490 employees at our pulp and paper operations and 10 collective agreements covering approximately 430 employees at our wood products facilities in 2022.

 % of Employees covered by collective bargaining agreements